Skip to content

 project02 podinfo-main nginx podinfo.prj02.ingress.kubodoc.local 10.96.218.98 80 2m52s

-Any change to a context is automatically applied to all associated Release objects.
-However, only the deployments that are actually affected will be updated.
+Any change to a context resource is automatically propagated to all associated Release objects.
+However, actual updates (Helm upgrades) only occur for deployments that are genuinely affected by the change.

 kubectl -n project01 patch context.kubocd.kubotal.io project01 --type='json' -p='[{"op": "replace", "path": "/spec/context/project/subdomain", "value": "project01" }]'